crowdwave/checkpoint401/README.md

 ## Writing Endpoint Functions

-Your TypeScript files must have a very specific signature to function correctly with Checkpoint 401.
+Your TypeScript endpoint functions must have a very specific signature to function correctly with Checkpoint 401.
 The function signature should be:

     type EndpointFunction = (req: Request, match: URLPatternResult | null) => Promise<boolean>;

 Each TypeScript file must export a default function that adheres to this signature and returns a Promise resolving to true or false to indicate if the request is allowed or denied.
-Example Endpoint Function (config/getUsers.ts)
+Example Endpoint Function (config/getUsers.ts):

     export default async function getUsers(req: Request, match: URLPatternResult | null): Promise<boolean> {
         // Example logic to validate user